Kenny Roberts: Race team manager and owner

 In 1997, Roberts stunned the racing world when he left Yamaha after more than 25 years to start his own motorcycle company.
 Roberts had grown weary of battling over the direction he felt the Yamaha team needed to pursue.
 Basing his new company in England to take advantage of the Formula 1 industry, Roberts built a new bike powered by a three-cylinder, two-stroke engine with the engineering assistance of Tom Walkinshaw Racing.
 He decided to take advantage of rules allowing lighter weights for three-cylinder motorcycles after observing the agility and handling advantage of Spencer's Honda NS500 during the 1983 season.
 Unfortunately, by the time the motorcycle had been developed, tire technology had improved to the point where any advantage over four-cylinder bikes had been negated.
 The motorcycle did manage to win a pole position with rider Jeremy McWilliams taking the top qualifying position at the 2002 Australian Grand Prix against the new breed of 990 cc four-stroke MotoGP motorcycles.

 With the introduction of the MotoGP class in 2002, Roberts' team developed a five-cylinder bike called the KR5.
 The team was originally well-funded by Proton of Malaysia, but by the middle of the 2004 season, it became apparent that the Roberts team was not able to field an engine capable of competing with the dominant Japanese factories.
-Roberts turned to the KTM factory to provide engines for the 2005 season, however after ten races KTM abruptly withdrew their support on the eve of the Czech Republic Grand Prix, forcing the team to miss several races.
+Roberts turned to the KTM factory to provide engines for the 2005 season.
+After ten races KTM abruptly withdrew their support on the eve of the Czech Republic Grand Prix, forcing the team to miss several races.
 Honda stepped in to help Roberts' team for the 2006 season by providing five-cylinder engines, as Roberts' son, Kenny Roberts Jr., rode the Team Roberts KR211V bike to a sixth place in the championship including two podium results.
 The 2007 season saw the introduction of a new MotoGP engine formula using 800 cc four-stroke engines.
 Roberts would once again secure engines from Honda for the Team Roberts KR212V race bike, but the results were not as hoped, and funding for the team faded.
-After the 2007 season, Roberts pulled out of MotoGP competition due to the lack of sponsorship.
+After the 2007 season, Roberts pulled out of MotoGP competition due to lack of sponsorship.